riflechess/riflechess.github.io/stp/summaries/City_Council_on_2025-11-25_600_PM.md

 date: 2025-11-25
 ---
 #### Meeting Info
-* Type: Truth in Taxation public hearing of City Council meeting
+* **Meeting Type:** Truth in Taxation Public Hearing
-* Purpose: Discuss the city's budget proposal for 2026, including property tax levy increase and allocation of funds to various departments
+* **Purpose:** Discuss the proposed 2026 budget for the City of Saint Paul, including property tax levies and allocations.
-* Date/Time: November 25, 2025, 6:00 PM
+* **Date/Time:** November 25, 2025, 6:00 PM
-* Contextual information: The meeting was attended by a large number of citizens who spoke about various issues, including high property taxes, lack of transparency in budgeting, and the city's response to recent ICE raids
+* **Location:** City Hall

 #### Summary

-The City Council held a Truth in Taxation public hearing on November 25, 2025, where they discussed the proposed 2026 budget.
-The budget includes a $232.5 million property tax levy increase, which is an 5.3% increase over the 2025 levy.
+The meeting began with a presentation by Kamud Verma, Chief Budget Officer, on the proposed 2026 budget.
+The budget includes a $886 million operating budget and a $232.5 million property tax levy, which is an increase of 5.3% over the previous year.

-Many citizens spoke about their concerns regarding high property taxes and how it's affecting them financially.
-Some of the speakers also mentioned that they're considering leaving St. Paul due to the increasing property taxes.

-The city's response to recent ICE raids was a major topic of discussion, with many speakers expressing outrage and disappointment at the actions of the St. Paul Police Department.
-The police department's use of pepper spray and tear gas on peaceful protesters sparked controversy, with some calling for an audit of the police department's spending.
+Several community members spoke out against the proposed budget, citing concerns about high property taxes, lack of transparency in government, and inadequate funding for frontline workers and public services.
+Many speakers also expressed outrage and disappointment at the actions of the St. Paul Police Department during a recent ICE raid on Rose Street, where police officers were accused of using excessive force and pepper spray against protesters.

+Some key points mentioned by speakers include:

+* High property tax increases: Several speakers shared their concerns about high property taxes and the impact it has on low-income families and small business owners.
-Some citizens also spoke about the lack of transparency in budgeting and how it affects their ability to provide input on city decisions.
+* Lack of transparency in government: Some speakers expressed frustration with the lack of transparency in city government, particularly regarding the budget process.

-The City Council listened to the public comments and took note of the concerns raised.
-They assured the audience that they will consider all the feedback provided during the meeting when making decisions regarding the 2026 budget.

-Some notable speakers include:

-* Brian Bergson, who spoke about his property taxes doubling in four years
-* Will Thompson, who shared his concern about high property tax increases and how it's affecting him financially
-* Jeffrey Paquette, who recounted his experience of being pepper sprayed by police during an ICE raid
+* Inadequate funding for frontline workers: Many speakers emphasized the need to prioritize funding for frontline workers, including librarians, rec center staff, and firefighters.
+* Police brutality: The actions of the St. Paul Police Department during the ICE raid were widely criticized, with many speakers calling for accountability and an end to police brutality.

+In terms of proposed solutions, several speakers suggested:

+* Reducing property tax levies
-* Isaac Milkey, who called for investments in frontline workers and questioned the city's budget priorities
+* Investing in frontline workers and public services
-* Ari Dolliger, who asked questions about the city's budget allocation to federal law enforcement and local operations
-* Bree Mathias, who spoke about the need to reduce the certified tax levy and mentioned that the effective tax rate for St. Paul is 1.5%
-* Tabith Mitchell, who suggested decertifying eight tax income and finance districts to reduce property taxes
-* Tim Marino, who called for an audit of the police department's spending after witnessing the events of the ICE raid
+* Increasing funding for libraries, rec centers, and other community programs
+* Implementing transparency measures to improve communication between city government and citizens

+Council Members listened attentively to the comments from the public and took notes.
+The Council President thanked everyone for their input and assured them that their voices would be heard in the budget-making process.

-The meeting ended with a sense of urgency and frustration from many citizens, but also with a glimmer of hope that their voices will be heard by the City Council.
+The meeting concluded with a sense of urgency and a call to action for the City Council to prioritize community needs and values over special interests and bureaucratic inefficiencies.